 - (a) The Board has determined that registration of wells within the District benefits the public and supports the preservation and protection of groundwater within the District by providing detailed information regarding the size and location of wells located within the District. - (b) Except as provided herein, all new wells within the District are required to be registered with the District by the well owner or an agent of the well owner prior to drilling, and a State Well Report must be submitted to the District within sixty (60) days of the drilling of a well.
-If the State Well Report is not submitted to the District within sixty (60) days of the drilling of a well.
-If the state Well Report is not submitted to the District within sixty (60) days of the drilling of a well.
-If the state Well Report is not submitted to the District within sixty (60) days of the drilling of a well, the continued operation of the well is a violation of District Rules and is subject to fines and fees in accordance with Section 10.9 of the Rules. - (c) Temporary dewatering wells are not required to be registered with the District.
+If the State Well Report is not submitted to the District within sixty (60) days of the drilling of a well, the continued operation of the well is a violation of District Rules and is subject to fines and fees in accordance with Section 10.9 of the Rules. - (c) Temporary de-watering wells are not required to be registered with the District.